 Corey McLaughlin is a writer, editor and producer based in Baltimore, where since 2016 he has worked as a managing editor at The Agora, a multi-million dollar network of more than 30 publishing companies in the financial, health and travel industries.
 He previously spent two years as a sports reporter at Newsday (N.Y.) and six years at Lacrosse Magazine, including the last two as deputy editor.
 In that role, he enacted editorial development across print, online, video and social media platforms.
 He has contributed to The New York Times, Newsday, Baltimore magazine and other publications, and has appeared as a guest on national television and radio programs.
-Originally from Bay Shore, N.Y., Corey graduated from Penn State University in 2008 with degrees in journalism and anthropology.
-He lives with his fiancée, Jamie, and their dog, Manny.
+Originally from Bay Shore, N.Y., Corey graduated from Penn State University in 2008 with degrees in journalism and anthropology and is currently pursuing a M.A. in writing from Johns Hopkins University.
+He lives with his wife, Jamie, and their dog, Manny.

 Originally published at Baltimoremagazine.net: